Last updated: 19 April 2023

 - Do you speak other languages?
 If you speak other languages, the interviewer will want to know how you know these.
 If you didn’t have a formal education or you are from a country with a poor education system, the Home Office may say they don’t believe you.
 You must explain how you know these languages.
 If you are not fluent in these languages, say so.
 Otherwise, the Home Office may try to interview you in these languages instead of your mother tongue.

 About your journey

-- If you are not sure which date you left your country, give the answer as close as possible.
+- When did you leave your country?
+If you are not sure which date you left your country, give the answer as close as possible.
 What month was it, what year?
 Explain why you are not sure.
 Try to give any details you can about the time of year.
-Was it winter or summer (warm or cold)?
+Was it winter or summer?
 Was it around Ramadan or another festival?
 Was it around the harvest or another important time of year?
 If you give different dates in different interviews, this will be used to doubt your story.

 Why are you claiming asylum?

-- You should tell the Home Office about any specific events that have happened to you, giving as much details as you can.
-Where possible, include the date or dates of these events – but remember to say if you are not sure of the date.
-Being persecuted in the past does not in itself mean you are need of protection – you need to show you are risk of something happening if you were returned to your country now.
+- You should tell the Home Office about any specific events that have happened to you, giving as much detail as you can.
+Where possible, include the dates of these events – but remember to say if you are not sure of the date.
+Being persecuted in the past does not in itself mean you are in need of protection – you need to show you are at risk of something happening if you were returned to your country now.

 - Was there a specific event which made you leave your country?
 Was it just one event that made you leave?
-If you’d been suffering persecution over time, what was it about that final event/threat that made you leave, then?
+If you’d been suffering persecution over time, what was it about that final event or threat that made you leave at that point?

-- You should try and give your answers in chronological order (the order in which they happened).
-See section on ‘dates and times’ above.
+- You should try and give your answers about events in chronological order.
+See section on “dates and times” below.